NiharikaBarnwal/Azure_documentation/Day-19.md

 ---

-This guide provides a comprehensive approach to setting up Azure ML and deploying a chatbot, complete with detailed steps, visual aids, and example code.
+This guide provides a comprehensive approach to setting up and deploying a Text Completion chatbot with Llama 3, complete with detailed steps, visual aids, and example code.